Chart Color Schemes

 Ipswich - Central is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Ipswich - Central's dwelling structure, as per the latest Census, consisted of 82.0% houses and 18.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Brisbane metro's 88.4% houses and 11.6% other dwellings.
-Home ownership in Ipswich - Central was 25.9%, with mortgaged dwellings at 32.3% and rented dwellings at 41.8%.
-The median monthly mortgage repayment was $1,500, lower than Brisbane metro's average of $1,517.
-The median weekly rent figure was $280, compared to Brisbane metro's $300.
-Nationally, Ipswich - Central's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Ipswich - Central's dwelling structure, as per the latest Census, consists of 82.0% houses and 18.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 88.4% houses and 11.6% other dwellings.
+Home ownership in Ipswich - Central stands at 25.9%, similar to Brisbane metro, with the rest of dwellings either mortgaged (32.3%) or rented (41.8%).
+The median monthly mortgage repayment is $1,500, below the Brisbane metro average of $1,517.
+The median weekly rent figure is $280, compared to Brisbane metro's $300.
+Nationally, Ipswich - Central's mortgage repayments are lower at $1,500 than the Australian average of $1,863, and rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing